vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **10-127.** Hōjō Awa-no-Kami[^439] gathered his students of military science and requested that a popular Edo physiognomist come and ascertain which of them were strong, and who were cowards.
 He made each one of his students sit before the man.
 “If you are ‘strong,’ strive to better yourself even more; if you are a ‘coward,’ be even more determined to sacrifice your very life into your training.
 As you were born with these traits, it is nothing to be ashamed of.”
 Hirose Denzaemon was only 12 or 13 years old at the time, but sat in front of the physiognomist and raised his voice, saying: “If you declare that I have the countenance of a coward, I will smite you with a single blow of my sword\!”

+[^439]: Hōjō Awa-no-Kami Ujinaga \(1609–1670\) studied the Kōshū-ryū school of military studies \(*gungaku*\) under strategist Obata Kagenori \(1572–1639\).
+Ujinaga held a number of important posts in the bakufu, and taught a radically new interpretation of military strategy to powerful political figures, making him highly influential in the redefining of the samurai peacetime role.

 ___________

 **10-137.** It is best to say in a public discussion or tribunal: “Allow me to defer my reply until I have given it due consideration.”
 Even if offering only a tentative response, it is prudent to retain some flexibility by declaring, “I would still like to ponder this matter a little more, if I may.”
 With this margin of latitude, one should discuss the matter with others and solicit advice.
 An astute fellow may impart an unexpected tenet of wisdom that adds reason to your cause.
 Even if an ill-informed man learns the circumstances of the affair, the gist can then be spread throughout the community to your advantage.